 I was at a farmers market recently and spied a booth selling wine.
 During my training as a sommelier I learned a lot about the importance of ingredients.
 The French have a word for it “terroir”.
 Everything that goes in to making a grape impacts the wine.
 The sun, soil, noise, nearby wildlife – essentially the spirit of a place becomes manifest in the flavors of a wine.

 I was struck by this wines label: the grapes were from Southern California but it was being marketed as a local wine.
 “Do you press the grapes at the vineyard?”
 “No” the young woman replied with pride, “we ship them up here and press them”.
 I imagined open crates of grapes making the trip up the interstate I’ve driven a dozen times.
 Did they wave at the thousands of warehoused cattle as the diesel of other semi’s wafted over them in the baking heat?
 If you’ve ever smelled undisturbed grapes on a vine you know their bouquet is only a little quieter than roses bound to be distilled for perfume.
 Not interested in Interstate Terroir, I passed.

 She felt the same delight many of us have at the power of progress to enable us more access to more unique goods.
 If it came here in a truck it must be better!
-Until we find a reason to turn that corner from blind obedience to progress to a little selective sensibility, its hard to imagine criticizing our petrol based diet.
+Until we find a reason to turn that corner from the habit of bowing to progress to a little selective sensibility, its hard to imagine criticizing our petrol based diet.

 This last summer was the first year many meals were cooked straight from our garden.
 These meals were not solely the product of my imagination, they included what the world was able to bring forth in its own good time.
 They were not harvested by me driving five miles to a grocery store, but by me walking up the hill a few hours before dinner and seeing what was available.